epiforecasts/inc2prev/README.md

 # Estimate incidence from prevalence estimates

 This repository contains a deconvolution method (`stan/model.stan`) for estimating infections from Office for National Statistics (ONS) prevalence estimates.
-It shares code with an under development Rt estimation tool (`ctdist`) that uses Ct values (a reimplementation of the Hay et al method) and itself was based on the work done in `EpiNow2`.

 ## An overview of the approach